ucanyiit/code-challenge-react/README.md

-# Picme Code Challange
+# Picme Code Challenge
-Welcome to the Picme Code Challange.
-This document explain what is given and what is expected in this challange.
+Welcome to the Picme Code Challenge.
+This document explain what is given and what is expected in this challenge.

-In this challange you are given a very simple web server that provides a restaurant menu data and you are expected to write the React application that displays the restaurant menu for the provided data.
+In this challenge you are given a very simple web server that provides a restaurant menu data and you are expected to write the React application that displays the restaurant menu for the provided data.